-- This operation requests the server to perform a signature operation on the provided data using a Managed Cryptographic Object as the key for the signature operation. - The request contains information about the cryptographic parameters (digital signature algorithm or cryptographic algorithm and hash algorithm) and the data to be signed.
-The cryptographic parameters MAY be omitted from the request as they can be specified as associated attributes of the Managed Cryptographic Object. - 1769 If the Managed Cryptographic Object referenced has a Usage Limits attribute then the server SHALL 1770 obtain an allocation from the current Usage Limits value prior to performing the signing operation.
-If the 1771 allocation is unable to be obtained the operation SHALL return with a result status of Operation Failed 1772 and result reason of Permission Denied. - The response contains the Unique Identifier of the Managed Cryptographic Object used as the key and the result of the signature operation. - The success or failure of the operation is indicated by the Result Status (and if failure the Result Reason) in the response header.
+This operation requests the server to perform a signature operation on the provided data using a Managed Cryptographic Object as the key for the signature operation.

+The request contains information about the cryptographic parameters (digital signature algorithm or cryptographic algorithm and hash algorithm) and the data to be signed.
+The cryptographic parameters MAY be omitted from the request as they can be specified as associated attributes of the Managed Cryptographic Object.

+If the Managed Cryptographic Object referenced has a Usage Limits attribute then the server SHALL obtain an allocation from the current Usage Limits value prior to performing the signing operation.
+If the allocation is unable to be obtained the operation SHALL return with a result status of Operation Failed and result reason of Permission Denied.

+The response contains the Unique Identifier of the Managed Cryptographic Object used as the key and the result of the signature operation.

+The success or failure of the operation is indicated by the Result Status (and if failure the Result Reason) in the response header.

 Request Payload Object REQUIRED Description Unique Identifier, see 3.1 No The Unique Identifier of the Managed Cryptographic Object that is the key to use for the signature operation.
 If omitted, then the ID Placeholder value SHALL be used by the server as the Unique Identifier.
 Cryptographic Parameters, see 3.6 No The Cryptographic Parameters (Digital Signature Algorithm or Cryptographic Algorithm and Hashing Algorithm) corresponding to the particular signature generation method requested.
 If omitted then the Cryptographic Parameters associated with the Managed Cryptographic Object with the lowest Attribute Index SHALL be used.
-If there are no Cryptographic Parameters associated with the Managed Cryptographic Object and the algorithm requires parameters then the operation SHALL return with a

-Result Status of Operation Failed.
-Data Yes The data to be signed (as a Byte String).
+If there are no Cryptographic Parameters associated with the Managed Cryptographic Object and the algorithm requires parameters then the operation SHALL return with a Result Status of Operation Failed.
+Data Yes for single-part.
+No for multi- part.
+The data to be signed (as a Byte String).
+Correlation Value, see 2.1.15 No Specifies the existing stream or by- parts cryptographic operation (as returned from a previous call to this operation).
+Init Indicator, see 2.1.16 No Initial operation as Boolean Final Indicator, see 2.1.17 No Final operation as Boolean

-1777 Table 206: Sign Request Payload
+Table 217: Sign Request Payload

 Response Payload Object REQUIRED Description Unique Identifier, see 3.1 Yes The Unique Identifier of the Managed Cryptographic Object that is the key used for the signature operation.
-Signature Data Yes The signed data (as a Byte String).
+Signature Data Yes for single-part.
+No for multi- part.
+The signed data (as a Byte String).